Casey Dick: Sophomore season

 Dick sustained an injury during summer practices, prompting coaches to again start Johnson against Southern California.
 He eventually played in the 2006 season, and replaced Mitch Mustain as the starter when Mustain was benched after leading Arkansas on an 8–0 streak.
-Dick led Arkansas to a loss against the eventual NCAA National Championshion Florida Gators in the 2006 SEC Championship Game.
+Dick led Arkansas to a loss against the eventual NCAA National Champion Florida Gators in the 2006 SEC Championship Game.
 Dick started in Arkansas' Capital One Bowl loss against Wisconsin, trading time with Mustain.

 Junior season

 The 2007 football season was Dick's junior season.
 Pursuant to Mustain's transfer to USC, he had no "real" competition for the quarterback position.
 Some fans were critical of Dick after he threw untimely interceptions in conference losses against Kentucky (2), Auburn (1), and Tennessee (2), but he held his starting job despite a brief run from backup Nathan Emert.
 On Nov.
 17 in a home game against Mississippi State, he threw a career-high four touchdown passes and completed 14-of-17 attempts for 199 yards, earning him his first SEC Player of the Week honors.
 On Nov.
 23, Dick led Arkansas to a 50–48 win over top-ranked LSU, in which he made key passes to Peyton Hillis on a fourth-and-10 in the second overtime to extend the game, and again for a 12-yard touchdown to tie.

 Dick ended the season in third place in Arkansas school history for touchdown passes with 35, behind Matt Jones with 53 and Clint Stoerner with 57.
 He finished the year fourth in the SEC with a QB rating of 129.67.